Ogbidi Okojie: Biography

 He survived the ordeal in detention and returned home to be crowned the 14th Onojie of Uromi in 1900.
 Back home in Uromi, he adapted to the British system of government through "indirect rule", establishing his court at Ubiaja as the Divisional Supreme Judge.
 Still, he did not fully accept the new system of government, countering it with passive disobedience and maintaining his opposition to British rule.
 He kept governing his subjects as his forebears had always done, until he was deported again, this time to Benin, in 1918.
 His presence in Benin unsettled Oba Eweka II, the then ruling Oba, who objected to the British Resident at Benin against Okojie's presence there.
 In 1924, he was transferred to Ibadan.
 In 1926, he made a dramatic escape to Uromi, was arrested and taken back to Ibadan, until he was finally released in 1931.
 From 1931 until his death in 1944 he consolidated his power in Uromi.
 His first son Prince Uwagbale Okojie was crowned Onojie of Uromi in 1944.

+Another of Ogbidi Okojie’s sons was late Hon.
+Prince Albert Inegbenosun Okojie, OONwho became a prominent political figure in Nigeria.
+Albert Okojie was a founding member of the Action Group and was also associated with the Midwestern Democratic front.
+He was the father of Amb.Princess Asha Okojie a Nigerian politician and public affairs advocate, making her a granddaughter of Ogbidi Okojie.

 While alive, he was highly influential in Esan, Agbor and Benin City.
 In Esan he was the supreme judge of the criminal court that sat and tried murder cases at Agbede, Esan, Kukuruku (now known as Auchi) and Ologhodo (now Agbor).
 He built schools and supported higher learning.
 He built the roads from Uromi to Ilushi, Agbor and Ehor.
 When he died, he left behind an undisputed heir to the throne, glorious memories of life in exile and the fulfillment of his aspiration for renewed independence for black Africa and Nigeria.

 These prompted the Nigerian founding father Chief Anthony Enahoro, one of his many grandchildren, in to initiate the self-government motion in the Western House of Assembly in 1953, which eventually led to Nigerian Independence on 1 October 1960.
 A younger grandson is Peter Enahoro, revered pan-African journalist and author of How to be a Nigerian (1966).
-Other grandchildren include Cardinal Anthony Okogie, the first Esan Cardinal, Dr. Robert Okojie, a NASA scientist, amongst others based in the U.S.
+Other grandchildren include Cardinal Anthony Okogie, the first Esan Cardinal, Dr. Robert Okojie, a NASA scientist based in the U.S, amongst others.

-Okojie I, the Onojie of Uromi, was survived by over sixty wives, over forty concubines, and innumerable children and grandchildren.
-He is still remembered by his people as Ogbidi the Uromi umbrella, the white son of Olokun, Okun the greatest native doctor that ever lived and ruled the native people of Uromi, who can turn into a girl, a lion or a leopard at will, the great doctor who can command the rain to fall and the air to stand still.
+Okojie I, the Onojie of Uromi, was survived by more than sixty wives, over forty concubines, and countless children and grandchildren.
+He is still remembered by his people as Ogbidi, the Uromi umbrella, the white son of Olokun, and Okun—the greatest native doctor ever to rule Uromi—capable, according to legend, of transforming into a girl, a lion, or a leopard at will, commanding the rain to fall, and even stilling the air.